Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 The table shows the requirements, if any, mapped to this test case.
 Clicking on the hyperlinked names will jump you to the details screen for the item in question.

 To map the test case to a new requirement, click the "***Add***" button to display the add association panel.
 You can search by the ID (if known) prefixed with the appropriate token (e.g. "RQ:4" to search for requirement 4).
-You can also browse by package, or search by name.
+You can also browse by parent requirement, or search by name.
 Select the requirements you want and then click the "***Save***" button".

 ![](img/Test_Case_Management_151.png)